tao-bai/Hands-on-Machine-Learning/README.md

 - Chapter2 - end to end machine learning projects.
 Take the project: House price prediction as an example to illustrate an ML solution from stretch.
 - Chapter3 - classification.
 Turn our attention to classification systems.
 - Chapter4 - training the models.
 Most of the topics discussed in this chapter will be essential in understanding, building, and training neural networks.
+- Chapter5 - Support Vector Machines.
+This chapter will explain the core concepts of SVMs, how to use them, and how they work.